Solving Parameterized Polynomial Systems with Decomposable Projections: Monodromy, decompositions, and invariants

-Denote the \textit{branch locus} of the projection by $\cB$.
-When $\cV$ is a curve the branch locus consists of finitely many points.
-Over the complement $\Pu\setminus\cB$ the projection $\pi$ admits a covering space, which has a monodromy group.
+As a consequence, we see that $\pi:V(F)\to\CC^k$ is a branched cover, with a branch locus denoted by $\cB$.
+Over $\CC^k\setminus\cB$, the projection $\pi$ admits a covering space, which has a monodromy group.
 This monodromy group is equivalent to the Galois group, see \cite{harris1979} for a modern reference.